Before Buying a Short Sale Home

 Regardless of the commission the seller has agreed to pay, the lender is the entity approving the commission.
 Although the seller is not keeping any of the money, the seller still pays the commission from the proceeds of the sale.
 The lender will likely negotiate the commission directly with the listing broker, who will then share the commission with your agent.

 If you have signed a buyer's broker agreement with your agent, ask if the agent will waive the difference due or you might have to pay it out of your pocket.
 Some brokers feel it is unfair to penalize the agent, but the lender is calling the shots.

 Reserve the Right to Conduct Inspections

 Generally, the lender will not allow a seller to pay customary items that a traditional seller would pay.
-These include home protection plans for the buyer, roof / pest / termite inspections, and pest completions.
+These include home protection plans for the buyer, roof, pest, or termite inspections, and pest completions.
 A buyer will be asked to purchase the property "as is," which means no repairs.

 It is extremely important that a buyer obtain a home inspection.
+Be sure to reserve your right to one before agreeing to purchase a short sale home.
 Back to How to Handle Short Sales

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.